Do you ever get an idea in your head that you think you’ll never do, then the next thing you know you’re doing it?

 At first I was afraid to broach the idea with Teacher because I didn’t want him to think I was crazy, but when I did he was 100% supportive.
 I should’ve expected that – he’s always 100% supportive.

 So far I’ve made three batches of homemade cat food, and will be the first to admit that I’m NOT an expert!
-Please refer to the Cat Info and Cat Nutrition websites, and join the Cat Site forums if you have questions.
-My goal here is just to show how easy it is to make homemade cat food.
+My goal here is just to show how easy it is to make homemade cat food – if you have questions please refer to the Cat Info and Cat Nutrition websites, and join the Cat Site forums.
+Tin Paw has a great article about making cat food too, although our cats have sensitive tummies so I’m going to skip the recipes that include veggies.

 Making Homemade Cat Food